 Does the Push Note link to a feature?
 If so, which feature?

 Is the Push Notification shown in the Message Feature, but not creating an alert?

 Is DND (Do Not Disturb) on or off?

 Is the app open, closed, or in the background?

 What was the state of the battery (i.e., is the battery fully charged or nearly dead)?

-Is battery saver, which can cause the app to shut down, enabled, or disabled?
+Is Battery Saver mode, which can cause the app to shut down, enabled, or disabled?